slugbyte/mold/README.md

     * There is an option to Install from an existing mold_root on github, and I plan to make a *lite* oh-my-zsh like starter-kit mold_root repository at some point.

 ## IDEAS?
+* create a mold --shell-activate that will return a shell script for loading plugins (could be smart about which shell to use)
 * make a tool to publish a new version to PyPi, brew, apt, and the arch-aur
 * write a markdown parser/transformner for tui output so that the help logs can be written in markdown
 * (drop, plug, conf, exec) load -- suport for urls